Robert De Niro's Waiting...: Music video

 The music video for "Robert De Niro's Waiting..." was directed by Duncan Gibbins and shows Bananarama walking around dark streets, possibly followed by mafia-style clothed men.
 When it gets to the bridge part of the song, Dallin is shown running along, looking behind her as if being followed.
 As the video winds down, Dallin, Fahey, and Keren Woodward are back in their apartment, when the door bell rings.
 Woodward answers the door, only to be confronted by the man who might have been chasing them, armed with a Mafia-style violin case.
 As she looks nervously at him, the case falls open to reveal a sign saying "Pizza Delivery", along with three pizzas.
 Both the man and Woodward start laughing, and the video ends with Bananarama in their apartment eating the pizza and laughing.

 Track listings

+Some copies of the UK 7-inch came with a cut out postcard of Fahey, Woodward, or Dallin.
+There were also three separate picture disc releases each with a photo of Fahey, Woodward, or Dallin.
+The UK 12-inch was available in three different vinyl colours: pink for Woodward, green for Fahey, and blue for Dallin, each with a large picture label.